imcf/psytricks/README.md

 * `Broker_PowerShellSnapIn_x64.msi`

-### Installing the package
+### Installing the 🐍 package

+In case you're planning to use `psytricks` via the subprocess approach (discouraged but less components to set up), you will have to install the package itself on the Windows machine having the above mentioned *Snap-In* installed.
+For the `REST` approach (recommended) only the PowerShell service described in the section below has to run on that machine - the Python package can be installed on any computer that is able to talk to the `REST` service.

-For installing `psytricks` please create a `venv`, then run:
+For installing `psytricks` please create and activate a `venv`, then run:

 ```bash
 pip install psytricks
 ```

-This will also register the CLI tool `psytricks.exe` although that one is mostly meant for testing and demonstration purposes, otherwise the `*-Broker*` commands provided by the PowerShell snap-in could be used directly.
+NOTE: this will also register the `psytricks` CLI tool although that one is mostly meant for testing and demonstration purposes, otherwise the `*-Broker*` commands provided by the PowerShell snap-in could be used directly.

 ### Setting up the REST service